 You might need a little help to do this safely and get it out of the way.

 Line up the new cistern right where the old one sat.
 Make sure the washers and gaskets line up.
 You might need a friend to help hold it.

 Take your plumber’s tape and wrap the inlet hose.
 Now place the water inlet hose back.
 Check everything is gently tightened and in the right position, including the washers.

 Water should quickly fill the new cistern.
 Flush it a few times to test it’s all watertight.

 Enjoy your new cistern!

 Whether you replaced your cistern for aesthetic or functional reasons, you won’t have to worry about it again for a while.
-To give home renovators, homeowners and landlords extra peace of mind, our popular Plumbing and draining cover helps you plan for those unexpected mishaps.
-Take a look at our repairs service too and our team will be happy to help.
+To give home renovators, homeowners and landlords extra peace of mind, our popular Plumbing and Drainage cover helps you plan for those unexpected mishaps.
+Take a look at our repair service too and our team will be happy to help.

 Can you replace the cistern on a toilet?